-- a.
-Allocations of State General and Federal Funds: The Department shall inform the CSB of its state and federal fund allocations in a letter of notification.
-The Department may adjust allocation amounts during the term of this contract.
-The Department may reduce restricted or earmarked state or federal funds during the contract term if the CSB reduces significantly or stops providing services supported by those funds as documented in Community Consumer Submission (CCS) or CARS reports.
-These reductions shall not be subject to provisions in sections 9.c or 9.f of this contract.
-The Commissioner or his designee shall communicate all adjustments to the CSB in writing.
-Allocations of state and federal funds shall be based on state and federal statutory and regulatory requirements, provisions of the Appropriation Act, State Board policies, and previous allocation amounts. - b.
-Disbursement of State or Federal Funds: Continued disbursement of semi-monthly payments of restricted or earmarked state or federal funds by the Department to the CSB may be contingent on documentation in the CSB's CCS and CARS reports that it is providing the services supported by these funds. - c.
-Conditions on the Use of Resources: The Department can attach specific conditions or requirements for use of funds, separate from those established by other authorities, only to the state and federal funds that it allocates to the CSB and the 10 percent local matching funds that are required to obtain the CSB's state fund allocations.
+- b.
+Disbursement of State or Federal Funds: Continued disbursement of semi-monthly payments of restricted or earmarked state or federal funds by the Department to the CSB may be contingent on documentation in the CSB's CCS 3 and CARS reports that it is providing the services supported by these funds. - c.
+Conditions on the Use of Resources: The Department can attach specific conditions or requirements for use of funds, separate from those established by other authorities, only to the state and federal funds that it allocates to the CSB and not more than the 10 percent local matching funds that are required to obtain the CSB's state fund allocations.